Pramod0215/Catalog-Product-Management/README.md

 ```
 To create a database for our Django project
 ```
-CREATE DATABASE cabride;
+CREATE DATABASE cms;

 ```
 Create a database user which we will use to connect to and interact with the database.
 Set the password.
 ```
-CREATE USER admin WITH PASSWORD 'admin';
+CREATE USER cmsuser WITH PASSWORD 'pa$$w0rd';

 ```
 Now, all we need to do is give our database user access rights to the database we created
 ```
-GRANT ALL PRIVILEGES ON DATABASE tripcontrol TO admin;
+GRANT ALL PRIVILEGES ON DATABASE CMSuser TO admin;

 ```
 Before running server make sure all migrations done.
 To exucute all migration